New COVID-19 cases top 1,000 for second straight day

 Friday’s report brings the statewide totals since the pandemic began to 151,767 confirmed cases, including 7,144 virus-related deaths.
 In addition, IDPH reported on its website that there have been another 1,132 “probable” cases and 201 deaths that were probably linked to the virus.

-Between Thursday and Friday afternoon, laboratories in Illinois processed 32,987 test specimens, which means the single-day positivity rate was just under 4 percent.
-The seven-day rolling average was 2.9 percent, which is still well within the parameters for allowing the state to remain in Phase 4 of the reopening plan.
+Between Thursday and Friday afternoon, laboratories in Illinois processed 32,987 test specimens, which means the single-day positivity rate was just under 4%.
+The seven-day rolling average was 2.9%, which is still well within the parameters for allowing the state to remain in Phase 4 of the reopening plan.

 As of Friday, all regions in Illinois except the central region were still meeting all of the state’s metrics for remaining in Phase 4 of the reopening plan.
 The central region — which includes Springfield, Quincy, Decatur and the Champaign-Urbana area — was falling short on one of the metrics, growth in hospital admissions over the previous 28 days.